Mahamat-Saleh Haroun: Filmmaking career

-The filmmaker then shot a documentary, Kalala', the intimate portrait of Hissein Djibrine (nicknamed Kalala), a close friend of Haroun who died in 2003 of AIDS.
+Haroun then shot a documentary, Kalala', the intimate portrait of Hissein Djibrine (nicknamed Kalala), a close friend of Haroun who died in 2003 of AIDS.
 Hissein Djibrine produced the filmmaker's first two feature films, and Haroun was deeply touched by his death and wanted to honor his memory.

-In 2006, Mahamat-Saleh Haroun directed Dry Season (Daratt), the story of young Akim, who at the age of 16, left his village in Chad for the capital, N’Djamena, to avenge his father.
-He quickly finds the murderer, a former war criminal and gets hired as an apprentice in his bakery.
-But with this man Akim experiences feelings that he never had before.
-This film won the bronze standard of Yennenga, as well as the best cinematography award at FESPACO in 2007.
+In 2006, Haroun directed Dry Season (Daratt), the story of young Akim, who at the age of 16, left his village in Chad for the capital, N'Djamena, to avenge his father.
+He quickly finds the murderer, a former war criminal, and gets hired as an apprentice in his bakery.
+Daratt won the Bronze Stallion of Yennenga, as well as the best cinematography award at FESPACO in 2007.

-In 2008, he directed Sex, Okra and Salted Butter (Sexe, gombo et beurre salé).
+In 2008, he directed Sex, Okra and Salted Butter> (Sexe, gombo et beurre salé).
 This comedy follows the lives of a family of Chadian immigrants in Bordeaux, France.
 Hortense cheats on her much older husband, her husband also strays, and their son goes to great lengths to conceal his sexuality from his parents.
 Meanwhile, the two younger sons are looking for guidance outside the family.